Daniel-Halls/NFACT/docs/nfact_pp.rst

-NFACT PP
+NFACT Pre-Processing
 ==========
 Pre-processing module of NFACT.

-Under the hood NFACT PP is probtrackx2 omatrix2 option to get a seed by target connectivity matrix
+Before any data can be decomposed, subject level seeds by target mconnectivity matricies are needed.
+NFACT does this using probtrackx2 omatrix2 option in a flexable way so that data can be used for decomposition.

 .. toctree::
    :maxdepth: 5